Getting Ready For Baby’s First Day Of Daycare

 -Double Up Blankets

 To provide a consistent environment for your baby, it’s recommended you get duplicates of blankets and sheets you use at home to bring in for daycare use.
-This change in scenery can be quite shocking to a baby, so providing things that feel and look the same as home can help everything go smoothly at nap time.
-Check in with what the nap routines are at the daycare so you can include them at home and provide even further consistency.
+This change in scenery can be quite shocking to a baby, so providing things that feel and look the same as a home can help everything go smoothly at nap time.
+Check-in with what the nap routines are at the daycare so you can include them at home and provide even further consistency.